Open Your Eyes (1997 film): Box office

+In Spain, the film was a financial success, grossing 1.06 billion pesetas (€6.4 million) against a budget of 370 million pesetas (€2.2 million).
+It was the third highest-grossing Spanish film of 1998, behind Torrente, the Dumb Arm of the Law, and The Girl of Your Dreams.
+Internationally, Open Your Eyes grossed over $700,000, including $370,720 in the United States and Canada.

 Critical reception

-Open Your Eyes received mostly positive reviews.
-On Rotten Tomatoes, the film has an 85% approval rating based on reviews from 47 critics, with a weighted average score of 7.39 out of 10.
+On Rotten Tomatoes, Open Your Eyes holds an approval rating of 87% based on reviews from 45 critics, with an average rating of 7.5/10.
 The site's critical consensus states: "Director Alejandro Amenábar tackles some heady issues with finesse and clarity in Open Your Eyes, a gripping exploration of existentialism and the human spirit".
-James Berardinelli of ReelViews gave the film three and a half stars (out of four), writing that movies "of this intelligence, audacity, and complexity come along so rarely that it's mandatory to cry out their arrival" and that "those who see it will not quickly forget the experience".
-Rob Blackwelder of SplicedWire gave the film four stars (out of four), calling it "a jaw-dropping psychological thriller" that's "beautifully orchestrated".
+James Berardinelli of ReelViews gave the film three and a half stars out of four, opining that films "of this intelligence, audacity, and complexity come along so rarely that it's mandatory to cry out their arrival" and that "those who see it will not quickly forget the experience".
+Rob Blackwelder of SplicedWire gave the film four stars out of four, calling it "a jaw-dropping psychological thriller" that's "beautifully orchestrated".

-Richard Scheib of The Science Fiction, Horror and Fantasy Film Review also gave Open Your Eyes four stars, writing that it is "quite a remarkable film".
+Richard Scheib of Moria Science Fiction, Horror and Fantasy Film Review also gave Open Your Eyes four stars out of four, writing that it is "quite a remarkable film".
 Holly E. Ordway of DVD Active wrote "I don't give out “perfect 10” ratings lightly, but Open Your Eyes earns one by all accounts".
-However, Aaron Beierle of DVD Talk gave a more lukewarm review, writing that he "found most of Open Your Eyes interesting" but remarked that "there's something about the picture that kept me from being completely involved".
+By contrast, Aaron Beierle of DVD Talk gave the film a more mixed review, writing that he "found most of Open Your Eyes interesting", but adding that "there's something about the picture that kept me from being completely involved".

-In 2016, Alejandro Amenábar said in a retrospective that Open Your Eyes was his worst film, saying that it had been written by teenagers, who did not know anything about life.